 On the old distributor, note the position of the ignition wire to the number one cylinder.
 Remove the distributor cap and turn the engine in its normal direction so that the rotor almost points to the number one cylinder position.

-Now carefully turn the engine further until the static timing point is reached. (check the workshop-manual if you are not sure) The engine is now at the static timing point, near the end of the compression stroke for the number one cylinder.
+Now carefully turn the engine further until the static timing point (check the 'technical data') is indicated on the pulley.
+The engine is now at the static timing point, near the end of the compression stroke for the number one cylinder.